mcpcpc/mcpcpc.github.io/_posts/2021-02-12-9front-netcat-irc.md

 script -a -c irc2 chat_log.txt
 ```

-### TBD - More to Come!
+### tbd - More to Come!

 ## Credit

-Special thanks to aarng (for showing we the ways of `-e`) and all the users on the #kisslinux IRC channel for the feedback and suggestions.
+Special thanks to aarng (for showing we the ways of `-e`) and all the users on the *#kisslinux* IRC channel for the continuous feedback and suggestions.